We earn commissions from brands listed on this site, which influences how listings are presented.

 Credit card debt consolidation loans aren't your only option.
 Here are some alternate debt management strategies you could try:

-• Balance transfer credit cards: You can move your debt to a card offering a 0% APR introductory rate for interest-free payments during the promotional period.
-Just remember to factor in transfer fees and plan to clear your balance before the regular rate kicks in.
+• Balance transfer credit cards: You can transfer your debt to a card offering a 0% APR introductory rate, allowing for interest-free payments during the promotional period.
+Just remember to factor in transfer fees and plan to settle your balance before the regular rate applies.

 • Credit counseling: Consider partnering with nonprofit credit counselors to create a personalized debt management plan.
 These experts negotiate with creditors to secure lower interest rates and better repayment terms.

 • Home equity loans: You can also tap into your home equity to access lower interest rates for debt consolidation.
-Remember that your home is collateral and that defaulting could lead to foreclosure.
+Remember that your home serves as collateral, and defaulting could result in foreclosure.

 • Snowball or avalanche method: Try methods like the snowball approach (paying off smallest balances first for quick wins) or the avalanche method (targeting highest-interest debts first to minimize interest charges).